Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 # Schlosskulm Rental Apartments

 I chose to create this application because I know the apartment hosts personally and have visited their charming location in Schlosskulm, Germany.
-Next to their apartment offer on AirBnB they also needed a proper homepage so I offered my services.
+Next to their apartment offer on AirBnB they were also looking for a proper homepage, so I offered my services.
 I am extra motivated because I know that the project will actually be of real-life use once completed.
 It is a great way of doing first steps in client work to visualize an idea together and work on the desired features.
-As the hosts live in rural Germany and the expected guests will mostly be German-speaking the homepage is created in German.

 # Table of Contents